Methamphetamine Detox Services at Icarus

 Individuals that choose to go through at-home detox may face increased odds of relapse, severe depression following stopping usage, and other medical challenges.
-Let’s examine the dangers of at-home detox.
+Let’s examine the full dangers of at-home detox.

 What are the Dangers of At-Home Meth Detox?

 Going through detox at home means passing on the option to have medical staff present during this period.
-Not only does this increase the odds of experiencing medical challenges such as increased heart rate and blood pressure, but relapse chances are higher as well.
+Not only does this increase the odds of experiencing physical symptoms and medical challenges such as increased heart rate and blood pressure, but relapse chances are higher as well.

 Triggers are present daily in the life of an individual with substance abuse disorder.
-During the initial detox phase, a user’s willpower isn’t quite strong enough to deal with the challenges of environmental triggers and drug cravings experienced during meth withdrawal.
+During the initial detox phase, a user’s willpower isn’t quite strong enough to deal with psychological symptoms along with the challenges of environmental triggers and drug cravings experienced during meth withdrawal.